ACM-SNU/laravel-task/Documentation/contributing.md

 # Contribution guide

-Thanks for applying as an intern for winuall.

 ## Workflow

 We follow gitflow workflow.

-However, there will be no direct push to master branch of main repository `github.com/winuall/winuall-internship-module`. <br>
+However, there will be no direct push to master branch of main repository `https://github.com/ACM-SNU/laravel-task`. <br>
 All the changes will be committed on a branch named `<your-username>`.
-And then you've to create a pull request to development branch of main repository `github.com/winuall/winuall-internship-module`.
+And then you've to create a pull request to development branch of main repository `https://github.com/ACM-SNU/laravel-task`.
 Create a pull request as soon as you're finished with a feature.
 Don't shy.
 If required, we will give you advice to improve your PR, or else we will merge it.

 ## Prerequisite